OrangeW-2/GTAStunting/README.md

 - demonstration video
 - fix linear steering (or remove this is definitely folly)
-- S key (not backwards, but 'S') saves position (unintended)
 - ghost vehicle runup doesn't use old ghost_recording.csv on game launch (should respawn old vehicle and start it on the path, currently doesn't spawn)
 - add all the GTA:O vehicle customisations
-- respawn on bike can vary between idle angles (perhaps do something like force set angle twice? bike spawns and then settles, maybe another sig. fig. for angle? perhaps there is some kind of minor angle inheritance from pre-teleport)
 - either undo changes to taxiboost or fix it, it's a straight VC port atm but not well tested
-- action replay check (tabbing out stops action replay, need reminder to press F2 again)
 - cant use arrow keys in director mode menu (NBD but annoying)

 ## License